pachyderm/docs-content/staging/learn/glossary/job.md

 ---
 # metadata #
 title: Job
-description: Learn about the concept of a Job in Pachyderm.
+description: Learn about the concept of a Job, which is a unit of work that is created by a pipeline.
 date:
 # taxonomy #
 tags: ["concepts", "pachctl", "data-operations", "pipelines"]